 4.1.
-Change of Modes RX/TX and Operate/Stand-by; AUTO OPERATE user setting a) Stand-by mode
+Change of Modes RX/TX and OPERATE/STANDBY; AUTO OPERATE User Setting a) STANDBY mode

-In Stand-by mode, as well as when the amplifier is not powered, receiving and transmitting (no more than 200 W) with the transceiver is done via RF bypass between RF INPUT and RF OUTPUT of the amplifier.
-In Standby, the transceiver's RF power is not amplified, the control KEY-IN input does not affect the operation, and the KEY-OUT output (see Section 2.3.c) KEY-OUT socket) follows the KEY-IN input unconditionally.
-The bands cannot be changed neither manually nor by CAT or remotely.
+In STANDBY mode, as well as when the amplifier is not powered, receiving and transmitting (no more than 200 W) with the transceiver is done via RF bypass between RF INPUT and RF OUTPUT of the amplifier.
+In STANDBY, the transceiver's RF power is not amplified, the control KEY-IN input does not affect the operation, and the KEY-OUT output (see Section 2.4.c) KEY-OUT socket) follows the KEY-IN input unconditionally.

-b) Operate mode
+b) OPERATE mode

-In Operate mode the receive-transmit (RX/TX) direction is controlled by the KEY-IN input:
+In OPERATE mode the receive-transmit (RX/TX) direction is controlled by the KEY-IN input:

-- At open KEY-IN (Operate/RX mode), the transceiver receives the signals from the antenna through the same RF by-pass path between RF INPUT and RF OUTPUT as with amplifier turned off or in Stand-by mode; - At grounded KEY-IN (Operate/TX mode) the RF drive is amplified and fed to the antenna through the RF OUTPUT connector.
+- At open KEY-IN (OPERATE/RX mode), the transceiver receives the signals from the antenna through the same RF by-pass path between RF INPUT and RF OUTPUT as with amplifier turned off or in STANDBY mode; - At grounded KEY-IN ((OPERATE/TX mode) the RF drive is amplified and fed to the antenna through the RF OUTPUT connector.